George Iida: Career

 Iida was first discovered when his 8mm short Intermission (Kyukei) was screened at the 1980 PIA Film Festival.
 For the next few years, Iida found work alternating as a scriptwriter for pink films and as an assistant director for other productions.
 He was subsequently given the opportunity to direct his own project, the straight-to-video production Cyclops (1987).
 Iida soon followed this with his theatrical debut, Battle Heater (1989), a horror comedy about a man-eating kotatsu that terrorizes the tenants of a rundown apartment block.

 In the 1990s Iida branched out into television, creating the series Night Head (1992–1993), which would go on to spawn an entire franchise including a made-for-TV movie of the same name in 1994 as well as manga and books.
 An anime series, Night Head Genesis, was subsequently produced in 2006.
-Other notable productions include the 1998 Rasen, the original sequel to Hideo Nakata's film Ring (before Nakata directed the better known, and otherwise unrelated, Ring 2 in 1999), and the police procedural/horror Another Heaven (2000).
-Rasen was based on Koji Suzuki's second novel of his Ring Trilogy of the same name, also known as Spiral.
+Other notable productions include the 1998 Spiral, the original sequel to Hideo Nakata's film Ring (before Nakata directed the better known, separate work Ring 2 in 1999), and the police procedural/horror Another Heaven (2000).
+Spiral was based on Koji Suzuki's second novel of his Ring Trilogy of the same name, also known as Rasen.
 Another Heaven was based on one of Iida's own books.

 Iida's most recent theatrical production as director was Dragon Head (2003), a live-action adaptation of the manga series by Minetaro Mochizuki.